Island Hopping Beyond Bali To The Gili Islands

 Bali Indonesia

-We arrived in Bali on an Air Asia (no affiliate link) flight from Kuala Lumpur late one September evening andĀ my first impressions on arrival at Ngurah Rai Airport in the Bali capital of Denpasar, was that it was incredibly hot and humid and very busy.
+My first impressions on arrival at Ngurah Rai Airport in the Bali capital of Denpasar was that it was incredibly hot and humid and chaotically busy.

-Bali - the Satria Gatot Kaca statue andĀ it is truly breath-taking
+Bali - the Satria Gatot Kaca statue and it is truly breath-taking

 The Satria Gatot Kaca statue

-We were excited and in great anticipation of our first day on Bali because we were heading to the cultural and spiritual heart of the island to a place called Ubud.
-Ubud is also famous for its markets, restaurants, temples and its monkey forest.
+We were in great anticipation of our first day on Bali, because we were heading straight to the cultural and spiritual heart of the island and to a town called Ubud, which is also famous for its markets, restaurants, temples and its monkey forest.

-We drove for an hour past green and picturesque rice paddy fields and then trundled slowly through the stone carving village of Batubulan.
+I really enjoyed the ride as we drove for an hour past green and picturesque rice fields and then trundled slowly through the stone carving village of Batubulan.

 I was fascinated to see so many art and craft workshops lining the main street.